fabri1983/java2proto2grpc/README.md

 I just made it compatible with Windows, renamed some packages, tried to fix minor bugs, added usage of *protobuf-converter* (https://github.com/BAData/protobuf-converter) to transform domain model objects to protobuf messages and viceversa.

+#### What this project do:

-The project generates *.proto* files out of java classes/interfaces (by the moment classes/interfaces existing in this project), and then by building the project using maven you can generate your gRPC stubs.
+- generates *.proto* files out of java classes/interfaces (by the moment classes/interfaces existing in this project)
+- generates gRPC stubs out of *.proto files*.

 #### Usage: